Summary

 The price which the property might reasonably be expected to fetch if sold in the open market at that time; but this price shall not be assumed to be reduced on the grounds that the whole property is to be placed on the market at one and the same time.

 It is recommended that a surveyor is instructed to prepare a written valuation report of the value of any Land in accordance with Section 160 to ascertain the open market value of any Land as at the date of death.
-The Surveyor should be asked to assess whether there is any development potential which is commonly referred to as ‘hope’ value.
+The surveyor should be asked to assess whether there is any development potential which is commonly referred to as ‘hope’ value.

 Similarly, if there are any personal items of any value in the estate, it is recommended that a suitably-qualified valuer be asked to prepare a written report of the value of each personal item in accordance with Section 160.